Kiki-Dbg/Cryptopals-Crypto-Challenges/set_1/README.md

 **Goal:**
 find the 60-character string in the file that has been encrypted by single-character XOR **Summary:**
-Finding encoded text in a file
+Extending single-byte XOR cracking by testing multiple strings and detecting which one decrypts into meaningful English.
 **Reference:**
 [Set 1: Challenge 4](https://cryptopals.com/sets/1/challenges/4)
 **Cryptopals Hint:**
 The code from challenge 3 should help
 ##
 ### Set 1: Challenge 5 — [Implement repeating-key XOR](./chal_5.py)
 **Goal:**
 Encrypt the string using repeating-key XOR with the key "ICE".
 **Summary:**
-Learning how to use a repeating key to encrypt data.
+Learning to apply repeating key cyclically across the plaintext using XOR.
+Gaining familiarity with repeating-key XOR is a building block in cryptography.
 **Reference:**
 [Set 1: Challenge 5](https://cryptopals.com/sets/1/challenges/5)
 **Example:**